top of page

 11. I don’t want to hold grudges.
 We are supposed to have forgiveness in our hearts.

-Forgiveness is about releasing the grip of resentment that keeps us stuck and hinders our well-being.
-It’s a promise we make to ourselves to release ourselves from the negative emotional hold we have allowed our abusers to have over us.
+Forgiveness involves letting go of the resentment that binds us and obstructs our well-being.
+It is a commitment we make to ourselves to free ourselves from the negative emotional influence that our abusers have exerted over us.

 12. My abuser is not all bad.
 He/she does have a good side.
 Maybe I am seeing things wrong.
 Maybe I’m the one with the problem as he/she says I am.